ptoche/GDLC/README.md

 You must be able to run Python 3 code and the BeautifulSoup library.
 As the files to be processed are large and the content proprietary, online emulators may not be the appropriate tool.
 You must have a copy of the dictionary.
 A free sample may be found inside the GDLC directory.

+Python: Make sure you have the appropriate parser libraries installed, e.g. the lxml parser.
+Examples:
+    pip install lxml                 # general purpose package manager brew install html.parser  # popular for MacOS conda install html5lib     # Anaconda environment manager

 ## Getting Help

 File an issue and let's see if I can help.
 Let me know if you can contribute.
 Do you already have a Catalan Lookup dictionary?
 Let me know!
 You're looking for one?
 Let me know.

+## History

+My original plan was to make a lookup dictionary for Aranes and Occitan.
+I started with Catalan because I happen to own an electronic copy of the dictionary.

+Suggestions for improvement welcome!

+@author: Patrick Toche.